CrimsonPrince/College-Work/README.md

-# College-Work
+# College-Work in C
-A collection of all my publishable college work
+Two C assignments for our lecture.